-2. Statutory requirements
+Statutory requirements

-As a secondary academy school we must provide RSHE to all pupils as per section 34 of the Children and Social work act 2017.
+As a secondary academy school we must provide RSE to all pupils as per section 34 of the Children and Social work act 2017.

-In teaching RSHE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.
+In teaching RSE, we are required by our funding agreements to have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.

-Relationships, Sex and Health Education at Strood Academy will follow the national guidance and will ensure that the programme embraces the following in a culturally sensitive way while defining Relationships, Sex and Health Education.
+Relationships and Sex Education at Strood Academy will follow the national guidance and will ensure that the programme embraces the following in a culturally sensitive way while defining Relationships and Sex education.